egoist/vbuild.js.org/docs/components.md

   "filename": "my-module",
   // do compress, you can turn it off though "compress": true,
-  // do not add a vendor thunk
-  "vendor": false,
   // all dependencies will be included in bundled file
   // to exclude them:
   "externals": ["object-assign"],